Undoubtedly a good place to be

 The country has a long history and many locations are part the UNESCO world site.

-A good element is Greece is well located geographically.
+An obvious fact is Greece is geographically well located.
 Indeed, being in Southeast Europe it is accessible from Europe, Asia, Africa and direct flights are also offered from North America.
-Many northern region foresee Greece as an almost guaranteed nice warm weather destination.
+In addition, to many northern region visitors we foresee Greece as an almost guaranteed nice warm weather destination.

-Plus, if I can remind you that Greece is surrounded by seas: Ionian Sea, Cretan Sea, Aegean Seat and the Mediterranean sea.
-Therefore, above the mainland, Greece also groups many many islands to visit.
+Plus, Greece is also synonym of water: Ionian Sea, Cretan Sea, Aegean Seat and the Mediterranean sea.
+Therefore, you can visit the mainland and explore one of many Greeks islands.

 Athens is the nation’s capital and the largest city of the country.
 With an international airport not far from the city, it welcomes visitors from around the world.